 7. Keep some elements educational but do not preach

 Kids can spot a moral lesson from miles away.
 Focus on a fun story that kids can relate to, like routines from everyday life, with an imaginative twist (maybe their toys start talking, etc.).
 It’s best not to narrate in a tone that seeks to teach the kids something.
 Since parents buy the books, you will have to appeal to them with an element of learning.
 Children are sharp observers and learn fast, so if you want to offer a book that challenges their learning skills, do so by playing with language.
 Introduce a few words and concepts which make them think and also helps to expand their vocabulary.
 That way, not only will they learn new things, but they will also do so in a way that doesn’t feel like another day in school.
 Reading a book should essentially be fun!
+It is also an important element when you start thinking about – how to publish a children’s book.

 8. Write a children’s book for listening